ilia-os/CV/README.md

 * Visual novel for mobile devices made with react.
 Featured a next.js-based interface for screenwriter with fully-interactive preview.
 This system then could bundle the code into cordova app and generate installable artifact (apk).
 The interesting thing was sharing the in-game code with the screenwriter interface
 * bunch of corporate websites (for example, [inpositiv](https://inpositiv.com), [cogify](https://cogify.io)).
 Commonly next.js + strapi.
 Featuring blog, careers and small slack integration
 * [theissueof](https://staging.theissueof.com) - clothes store.
 Made with next.js on top of shopify using buy-sdk and custom convenient TS abstraction over it
-* internal time tracking software - PHP project based on an old version of kimai2, heavily modified legacy application
+* internal time tracking software - PHP project based on an old version of kimai2, heavily modified legacy application.
+My job was to prettify and modernize the UI.
+Terrible experience but it works